ClemBotProject/ClemBot/ClemBot.Docs/docs/Claims.md

 ### Add

-Adds a claim to a given role, everyone who has that role will be granted permissions to that functionality.
+Adds a claim to a given role.
+Everyone who has that role will be granted permission to that functionality.

 #### Aliases